diningphil/mlwiz/docs/tutorial.rst

 ----------------------------------------------------------

 You can use some utilities we provide to focus on a specific set of configurations after your experiments are terminated.
-Assuming you run `mlwiz-train --config-file examples/MODEL_CONFIGS/config_MLP.yml` inside the MLWiz repo, you can then do something like
+Assuming you run `mlwiz-exp --config-file examples/MODEL_CONFIGS/config_MLP.yml` inside the MLWiz repo, you can then do something like

 .. code-block:: python3